oauth-io/sdk-node/README.md

 **1. Configuring the provider on oauth.io**

+The first thing you need to do is to create an account (if you don't have one yet) on [oauth.io](https://oauth.io), create an app in the [key-manager](https://oauth.io/key-manager) and add a provider to that app.

+You'll have to go on the provider's website to register a new app, and copy its keys on oauth.io.

 **2. Using the Nodejs SDK**

 Here I'll assume you're using Expressjs or Restify to create web-services